 Hospice in the Weald moved to EMIS Web in April 2016.
 The busy hospice was looking for a clinical system to let them share data with other care providers in the locality.
 They opted for EMIS Web because it is interoperable and user-friendly.

 Hospice in the Weald cares for between 740-800 patients at any one time, many of whom are based in the community.
-Their patients can have complex requirements, so having up to data information that everyone can share is vital.
+Their patients can have complex requirements, so having up to date information that everyone can share is vital.
 With more than 200 staff and 1,200 volunteers, they needed a clinical system that would easily slot into everyone’s daily working lives.
 The hospice team includes nurses, consultants, occupational therapists, physiotherapists and complementary therapists.
 They all now benefit from easy and instant access to details of the care delivered by their colleagues.

 Sharing GP data